mage-os/generate-mirror-repo-js/README.md

 Check the corresponding workflows in `.github/workflows` for details on how to run the generation.

+## Generating custom releases based on Mage-OS

+Currently, the manual generation approach needs to be used to create custom releases.
+Two things are required:

+* Specify a custom vendor name using the `--mageosVendor=extreme-commerce` option
+* Provide custom meta-package dependency templates in `resource/composer-templates/{vendor-name}/`
+  See the existing ones in `resource/composer-templates/mage-os` for examples.
+  In future it will be possible to specify the composer-templates path with a command line argument.

 ## Building the docker image

 ```bash